Best Apple Black Friday deals 2020: Offers on AirPods, iPhones, iPads and Macbooks

 If you’re an Apple fan, bag this bargain now as the tech giant is known for rarely offering discounts on its products.
 This MacBook has a retina display, backlit keyboard, touch ID for logins, stereo speaker and promises 11-hours of battery life and 8GB of memory.
 It’s thin, lightweight and made with a tenth-generation Intel Core i7 processor which claims to make light work of big projects and files.
 The Apple macbook pro 16in previously topped our guide to the best high-end laptops for working from home.

-This thin, light and portable offering from Apple is perfect for anyone looking to upgrade their working from home laptop.
+This thin and light Macbook air from Apple is perfect for anyone looking to upgrade their working from home laptop.
 Its “magic keyboard” boasts smart features like touch ID so you can unlock your laptop at the touch of a finger, while 8GB of memory meets all storage needs.
 With £79 off, this deal cannot be missed.

 Apple Macbook Pro 2020 Core i5 8th Gen 256GB 13in with touch bar- space grey: Was £1299, now £1180, Currys PC World

-The 2020 Macbook pro offers a new level of performance without compromising on portability.
+The 2020 Macbook pro offers a new level of performance without compromising on anything else.
 Its features include an Intel Core i5 processor, 8GB ram, 256GB SSD, and a 13.3in screen and still only weighs 1.4 kilos.
 We reviewed a similar model in our round-up of the best high-end laptops.

 Best Apple Watch Black Friday deals